nnirror/wax/README.md

 ## delay
 Applies a delay effect to `signal in`, lasting `delay time (ms)` and feeding back based on `feedback`.
+- `wet` controls dry/wet balance and expects a range of floats 0 - 1.

 ## divide
 Divides `signal 1` and `signal 2`.